DataBiosphere/toil/docs/running/introduction.rst

 The :ref:`clusterRef` are command line tools used to provision nodes in your desired cloud platform.
 They allows you to launch nodes, ssh to the leader, and rsync files back and forth.

 For detailed instructions for using the provisioner see :ref:`runningAWS` or :ref:`runningGCE`.
-An Azure provisioner is working but has limited support.
+Azure provisioner has limited support.
 For more details see the `Azure provisioner github ticket`_.

 .. _Azure provisioner github ticket: https://github.com/BD2KGenomics/toil/pull/1912